pfedick/DeckerGame/README.md

 When walking an pressing the key for up, the player will jump in the direction of walking.

+### Game Controller
+Since version 0.14.0 the game supports game controllers.
+The controller is detected and used automatically (plug it in or switch it on).
+The mapping of sticks and buttons can be changed in the games settings.
+- left stick left or right: walk or run in the direction of the stick
+- left stick up: jump or climb up a ladder
+- left stick down: climb down a ladder
+- Button "A": action key, it activates switches or open doors.
+In a Menu it selects the highlighted element
+- Button "B": alternative for jump
+- Button "X": go back in a menu
+- Button "Menu": go to the settings
+- Pad: navigate in a Menu, also alternative for player movement

+If possible, the controller rumbles, when the player gets demage.
+You can disable this in the settings

 ## On what platforms will the game be available
 My target platforms are: